WeronikaDebowska/Assignment/README.md

 - junit:junit:4.12

 #### Running
-Befor running create hsql file database with name "testdb" and connect with it.
+Befor running create hsql file database with name "testdb" and connect with it as a default user "SA" and empty password.
 Run with path to data file as an input argument.